ocademy-ai/machine-learning/_sources/data-science/data-science-lifecycle/introduction.md

 ## Maintaining

-In the diagram of lifecycle, you may have noticed that maintenance sits between capturing and processing.
+In the diagram of the lifecycle, you may have noticed that maintenance sits between capturing and processing.
 Maintenance is an ongoing process of managing, storing and securing the data throughout the process of a project and should be taken into consideration throughout the entirety of the project.

 ### Storing data

-Considerations of how and where the data is stored can influence the cost of its storage as well as performance of how fast the data can be accessed.
-Decisions like these are not likely to made by a data scientist alone but they may find themselves making choices on how to work with the data based on how it’s stored.
+Considerations of how and where the data is stored can influence the cost of its storage as well as the performance of how fast the data can be accessed.
+Decisions like these are not likely to be made by a data scientist alone but they may find themselves making choices on how to work with the data based on how it’s stored.

-Here’s some aspects of modern data storage systems that can affect these choices:
+Here are some aspects of modern data storage systems that can affect these choices:

 **On premise vs off premise vs public or private cloud**

-On premise refers to hosting managing the data on your own equipment, like owning a server with hard drives that store the data, while off premise relies on equipment that you don’t own, such as a data center.
-The public cloud is a popular choice for storing data that requires no knowledge of how or where exactly the data is stored, where public refers to a unified underlying infrastructure that is shared by all who use the cloud.
+On premise refers to hosting and managing the data on your own equipment, like owning a server with hard drives that store the data, while off premise relies on equipment that you don’t own, such as a data center.
+The public cloud is a popular choice for storing data that requires no knowledge of how or where exactly the data is stored, where the public refers to a unified underlying infrastructure that is shared by all who use the cloud.
 Some organizations have strict security policies that require that they have complete access to the equipment where the data is hosted and will rely on a private cloud that provides its own cloud services.
-You’ll learn more about data in the cloud in [later section](../data-science-in-cloud/introduction.md).
+You’ll learn more about data in the cloud in [the later section](../data-science-in-cloud/introduction.md).

 **Cold vs hot data**